sharat87/sharats.me/content/posts/2023-09-10-tale-of-two-forwarded-headers.md

 This means the `X-Forwarded-Host` header is completely ignored, and the server instead looks for a `host=` field in the `Forwarded` header, which is missing, so it thinks the host it receives in the `Host` header, `localhost:8080`, is the actual host, and uses that to construct the `redirect_uri`.

-We can simulate this theory by sending a request to the Appsmith backend server directly, instead of going through the NGINX proxy.
+We can simulate this theory by sending a request to the Appsmith backend server directly instead of going through the NGINX proxy.
 We can do this by using the `docker exec` command, like this:

 ```console
 > docker exec appsmith curl -sSi localhost:8080/oauth2/authorization/google \